rombrew/phobia/doc/MachineProbe.md

 ## Overview

-This page describes how to identify the machine parameters by means of PMC.
-The knowledge of parameters is necessary to control.
+This page describes how to identify the machine constants by means of PMC.
+The knowledge of constants is necessary to control.

 **WARNING**: Any new machine connected to the PMC should be identified before run in closed control loop.